 Since 1992, IOM has maintained an uninterrupted operational presence in Afghanistan, despite an increasingly complex operating environment.
 While physical access to people in need has largely improved, bureaucratic obstacles, threats, and intimidation of humanitarian workers, as well as restrictions on female humanitarian staff, have significantly increased, hindering the delivery of critical assistance.
 IOM’s mandate and presence throughout the country has allowed it to rapidly scale up to meet the needs of people in both urban and remote areas, namely internally displaced persons (IDPs), returnees, and communities impacted by the mobility dimensions of crisis, allowing for coordinated and targeted regional programming approaches in both life-saving assistance and working towards more durable solutions.

 In Afghanistan, IOM works closely with other crisis response stakeholders, following JOPs and access engagement strategies.
-IOM coordinates its programming with relevant UN and NGO partners as a member of the UN Country Team (UNCT) and UN Humanitarian Country Team (UNHCT).
+IOM coordinates its programming with relevant UN and NGO partners as a member of the UN Country Team (UNCT) and Humanitarian Country Team (HCT).
 Although the exact nature of the relationship with the governing authorities is still being defined, IOM will keep working with counterparts in the relevant ministries at the ministerial and technical level.
 This is to ensure the safety of IOM staff and beneficiaries, as well as the continuous provision of life-saving services.

 IOM’s localization approach in Afghanistan effectively reflects the five pillars of IOM’s global Localization Framework; Partnerships and Funding, Capacity Strengthening/Mentorship, Participation, Coordination, Visibility and Advocacy.
 By fostering equitable partnerships with local organizations, projects are co-designed to reflect community priorities, with funding allocated to locally led initiatives where feasible.